 How Often Should Women Over 50 Strength Train?

-Work with a qualified trainer.
-This isn't the time for YouTube workouts and guesswork.
-A certified personal trainer who understands fitness for adults over 50 can assess your movement patterns, identify limitations, and design a program that builds you up without breaking you down.
-At Strong Republic, our trainers have 15+ years of experience working exclusively with adults 40+ at every fitness level.
+First things first: get a real trainer.
+This is not the time for YouTube workouts or guessing.
+A certified personal trainer who actually understands the female body after 50 will assess how you move, spot your limitations, and build a program that makes you stronger without putting you at risk.
+Our trainers at Strong Republic have 15+ years of experience working exclusively with adults 40+.
+They've seen everything.

-Don't skip nutrition.
-Strength training creates the stimulus for muscle growth, but protein provides the raw materials.
-Women over 50 should aim for 0.7-1.0 grams of protein per pound of body weight daily.
-Our Strong Elite Nutrition program includes personalized guidance specifically designed to support your training.
+Don't ignore nutrition.
+Your training creates the stimulus for muscle growth, but protein is the raw material your body uses to actually build it.
+Women over 50 should be eating somewhere around 0.7 to 1.0 grams of protein per pound of body weight daily.
+If that sounds like a lot, it probably is more than you're getting now.
+Our Strong Elite Nutrition program helps with this specifically.

 What Results Can Women Over 50 Expect?